 I am a psychiatrist and intuitive.
-My passion is combining spirituality and intuition with mainstream medicine.
+My passion is combining spirituality, intuition, and awakening one’s inner voice with mainstream medicine.
 When patients come to see me, I listen to them with my intellect as well my intuition, a potent form of inner wisdom not mediated by the rational mind.
 Accessible to all, it’s a still, small voice inside-an unflinching truth-teller committed to our well-being.
 Sometimes I experience it as a snap-shot-like flash, a gut feeling, a hunch, a physical sensation, a dream.
 Whatever the form, it is always a friend, keeping a steady eye on our bodies and spirits, letting us know if something is out of sync.

 Step 1: Notice Your Beliefs